Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Complete point diffraction

-At the end of this section, let us discuss the solution to the uniform phase problem.
-Recall from Proposition \ref{prop: amenable} that the existence of means for each van Hove sequence actually implies independence of the mean of the van Hove sequence.
-For this reason we do not state independence of the van Hove sequence in the condition below.
+Recall from Proposition \ref{prop: amenable} that the existence of the mean, for each van Hove sequence, actually implies the independence of the mean of the van Hove sequence.
+For this reason, we do not state the independence of the van Hove sequence in the condition below.